stutrek/scrollmonitor/README.md

 ## Watcher Objects

 Create watcher objects with `scrollMonitor.create( watchItem )`.
 An optional second argument lets you receive events before or after this element enters the viewport. _See "[Offsets](#offsets)"_.
+An optional third arguments lets you create a watcher object on a container other than the document's window.

 `watchItem` can be one of the following: